newrelic-experimental/nr-showback/README.md

 The account IDs used for the terraform resources, billing account, and reporting account may be different, but are all likely to be the billing account.

 Note: You may want to update the version numbers in [provider.tf](provider.tf) and [modules/monitor/provider.tf](modules/monitor/provider.tf) to the latest versions of Terraform and the New Relic provider.
+You will need to update the provider.tf files if you are using the EU region.

 ## Showback configuration